 Personal Data Protection Policy

-KLF is law firm and provides legal advice and assistance to its clients.
+KLF is a law firm and provides legal advice and assistance to its clients.
 It is regulated by the Athens Bar Association.

 This policy sets out KLF’s commitment to ensuring that any personal data, including special category personal data, which KLF processes, is carried out in compliance with Data Protection Legislation.
 KLF processes the personal data of both EU and non-EU citizens but is committed to ensuring that all the personal data that it processes is done in accordance with Data Protection Legislation.
-KLF ensures that best data protection practice is imbedded in the culture of our staff and our organisation.
+KLF ensures that best data protection practices are imbedded in the culture of our staff and our organisation.

-All references to ‘our’, ‘us’, or ‘we’, in these herein are deemed to refer to Koutalidis Law Firm.
+All references to ‘our’, ‘us’, or ‘we’, herein are deemed to refer to Koutalidis Law Firm.

 The following information explain the way in which we process your personal information when you contact us or use any of our services.